oceanprotocol/provider/README.md

 #### Before you commit
 If you are a contributor, make sure you install the pre-commit hooks using the command `pre-commit install`.
 This will make sure your imports are sorted and your code is properly formatted before committing.
 We use `black`, `isort` and `flake8` to keep code clean.

+Licensing your commits is also available: use the command `licenseheaders -t .copyright.tmpl -x venv` (or replace "venv" with your local virtual environment path).
+This option is not available as a precommit since it takes longer.